The January 6 rioters collect thousands of donations. Now the United States come after their spoils - ExBulletin

 The January 6 rioters collect thousands of donations.
 Now the United States come after their spoils

-Less than two months after pleading guilty to storming the United States Capitol, Texas resident Daniel Goodwyn appeared on Tucker Carlson’s Fox News show and promoted a website where supporters could give money to Goodwyn and other rioters the site called political prisoners.
+Less than two months after pleading guilty to storming the United States Capitol, Texas resident Daniel Goodwyn appeared on Tucker Carlsons’ then-Fox News show and promoted a website where supporters could donate money to Goodwyn and other rioters whom the site called political prisoners.

 The Justice Department now wants Goodwyn to give up more than $25,000.
 He lifted a clawback that is part of a growing government effort to prevent rioters from being able to personally profit from their participation in the attack that shook the foundations of American democracy.